uma-dev/GCP-course/notes.md

 - Each object has an unique ID
 - Max object size in 5 TB
 - There is no limit for the number of  objects
+- To __create a static website__ using buckets follow:
+  - Create a bucket with the same name as a website name (you have to own the domain)
+  - Copy files to the bucket (including index and error files)
+  - Add member **allUsers** and grant the Storage Object Viewer option

 ### Storage Classes